laurenfv/text-component-js/README.md

 ## TODO

-- Handle the events in a way that will work for individual instances of the dynamic components (not for only one of them or all of them)
+- Handle the events in a way that will work for individual instances of the dynamic components (event delegation)
 - Remove any element